-Less so than I used to have but yes, I love HP sauce over Ketchup.
-I also love Sarson’s vinegar on my crinkle cut chips.
-And pork scratchings, pork crackling, Shake Shack Burger Sauce and Golden Wonder crisps.
-Basically I am a salt fiend.
+Less so than I used to have but yes, I love HP sauce.
+I also love Sarson’s vinegar on my chips.
+And pork scratchings, pork crackling, pork anything, Shake Shack Burger Sauce and Golden Wonder crisps.
+And pickles, don’t forget the pickles.

 What am I up to?

-Apart from blogging, I am now a cookery tutor working for various organisations throughout Surrey as well as running pop-up bake clubs at home for both children and adults.
+Apart from blogging, I am now a cookery tutor working for various organisations throughout Surrey.
 I also host The Epsom Supper Club once a month and I cater for small events as a private chef.

 If you would like to find out more about my cookery classes/supper club/hiring me as a chef please do get in touch.